MRaahulVignesh/DragCoefficientCalculation/README.md

 ## Definition
 In fluid dynamics, the drag coefficient (commonly denoted as: Cd, Cx or Cw) is a dimensionless quantity that is used to quantify the drag or resistance of an object in a fluid environment, such as air or water.
 It is used in the drag equation in which a lower drag coefficient indicates the object will have less aerodynamic or hydrodynamic drag.
 The drag coefficient is always associated with a particular surface area.

-The drag coefficient of any object comprises the effects of the two basic contributors to fluid dynamic drag: skin friction and form drag.
-The drag coefficient of a lifting airfoil or hydrofoil also includes the effects of lift-induced drag.
-The drag coefficient of a complete structure such as an aircraft also includes the effects of interference drag.

 ![](Images/Image3.png)